Everything I Read in 2023

 Good Children Don’t Kill was a book I spontaneously read.
 I was effectively unaware that it existed until I had it in my hands and was working my way through its chapters.

 Whilst not ground-breaking, it is an entertaining tale of how three kids become entangled in a murder after a ‘practical joke’ goes wrong.
-I like to think of it as a partly light-hearted thriller.
+I like to think of it as a partly light-hearted thriller, perhaps ideal for pubescent readers.

 A Place in the Woods by Helen Hoover